We want to make travel on our trams as easy as possible for everyone.

 Online: download the form from our website and email or post the completed form.

 In person: visit us at one of the Transport for Edinburgh TravelHubs, Park & Ride Kiosks or our Information Lounge at the Edinburgh Airport tram stop.

 The assessment will ensure your mobility scooter meets the following criteria:

 - maximum 1200mm turning radius

 Upon successful assessment, your permit will be posted directly to your home address within 10 working days.
-The permit should be presented our on board staff.
+The permit should be presented our on board colleagues.

 Text ‘TRAM’ followed by your message to 82228.

 You will be charged your standard network rate message.